 C15.
-Staff Training
+Safeguarding Training

 It is important that all staff have training to enable them to recognise the possible signs of abuse and neglect and to know what to do if they have a concern.
 New staff and Academy representatives will receive training during their induction.
-All staff will receive training, including online safety, that is updated at least every three years.
+All staff will receive training, including online safety and details of the academy filtering and monitoring system, which will be updated at least every three years.
 All staff must receive regular safeguarding updates and these must happen at least annually.
 Supply staff and other visiting staff will be given the individual Academy's Visiting Staff leaflet.